 - 18. This policy applies to: - Workers for Carmarthenshire County Council including all employees, centrally employed teachers and casual workers - Employees of contractors working for the Council on Council premises, for example, agency staff, builders, drivers - Those providing services under a contract or other agreement with the Council in their own premises, for example care homes - Voluntary workers working with the Council - Consultants engaged by the Council - 19.
 However, this policy does not cover staff on the complement of locally managed schools for which local arrangements exist.
-In the absence of local arrangements school governing bodies are recommended to adopt the principles contained within this policy.
+In the absence of local arrangements school governing bodies are recommended to adopt the principles contained within Welsh Government's 'Procedures for Whistleblowing in Schools and Model Policy'.

-What can I blow the Whistle about?
+What can I blow the whistle about?